alwaysgreenhq/alwaysgreen/README.md

 ### G. Moat: why this compounds defensibility

 1. **Fix‑graph & heuristics corpus.** Each accepted patch enriches a private "fix library" (by stack/version/test name/error signature).
-Over time, Nova becomes the default maintainer of **institutional CI knowledge**.
+Over time, AlwaysGreen becomes the default maintainer of **institutional CI knowledge**.
 2. **Policy engine + auditability.** Compliance teams approve you as the **only** agent allowed to commit on CI failures under defined limits—this becomes sticky.
 3. **Distribution lock‑in.** Marketplace presence, verified publisher status, and PR‑native UX (checks, comments, branch writes) are hard for new entrants to replicate quickly at quality.